yy96/WhatsYourKindofMovie/index.md

 This is the average results for the sentiment scores derived from all the tags the user has given.
 ```

-We will approach the problem by building *Rating Netwok* and *Sentiment Score Network*.
+We will approach the problem by building *Ratings Network* and *Sentiment Scores Network*.
 Besides the rules for the general network, the additional features for these new networks will be:
 ```
 Node Size - Number of distinct movies the user watched Node Colour - The average ratings/sentiment scores the user give based onthe colour gradient